wacanam/JBapp/README.md

-# demospark
+# Jolibee App
-Demo app for SparkJava
+Web app powered by SparkJava

 ## TO BEGIN
 1. Install and configure Maven